Hintful/viewer.md/README.md

 A simple React-based Markdown viewer.

 The Markdown is parsed via [Marked.js](https://marked.js.org/) - to deal with XSS attack vulnerability issue when using React's DOM Element for rendering HTML, `dangerouslySetInnerHTML()`, the Markdown is sanitized with [DOMPurify](https://github.com/cure53/DOMPurify) before being rendered into HTML.
-The webpage is stylized with [Sass (SCSS)](https://sass-lang.com/).
+The webpage is stylized with SCSS.